jimangel/GitDocs/README.md

 If using kustomize (see [example overlays](examples/overlays/)) change the  `HUGO_VERISON` environment variable in `patch.yaml`

 Alternately change the hugo image tag in `examples/base/gitdocs-deployment.yaml`.
 For example: klakegg/hugo:**0.65.2**-ext-alpine.
 More info: https://github.com/klakegg/docker-hugo. **This might cause issues with permissions if using an image <0.70.0.**

+## Running offline / air-gapped

+There's two ways to run the klakegg/hugo container, with an edge tag or with a version tag:

+- edge tag: `klakegg/hugo:edge-ext-alpine`
+  - uses the latest container built by klakegg
+  - the version is specified as a `HUGO_VERISON` environment variable
+  - **the `HUGO_VERISON` is downloaded from the internet when container starts**
+- version tag: `klakegg/hugo:0.65.2-ext-alpine`
+  - uses the specific version in the tag and does not download from the internet
+  - no need to set `HUGO_VERISON` environment variable

+The reason GitDocs uses the edge build is because there was a issue running the container with a non-root user.
+This was [fixed](https://github.com/klakegg/docker-hugo/issues/24) in klakegg/hugo releases `>=0.70.1`.

+To run in an air-gapped environment, you can remove the `HUGO_VERISON` environment variable and either use klakegg/hugo releases `>=0.70.1` (ex: `klakegg/hugo:0.70.1-ext-alpine`) or add `runAsUser: 0` in the hugo container's `securityContext:` and use an older tagged version (ex: `klakegg/hugo:0.65.2-ext-alpine`).

+There still might be issues running in air-gapped environments if your website content calls any external resources.

 ## TODO: